srikanthmalla/Alexa/README.md

 these modules are needed to install, just run (this will automatically install these) `./setup.sh`:

 notify2, playsound, bs4, vlc, pafy, git+https://github.com/Khang-NT/youtube-dl.git

+### TODO:

+when playing music, that procedure taking memory not listening to alexa command.
+So, may be start parallel processes.